|

 • Use broth for flavor.
 Swapping water for chicken or vegetable broth is an easy way to upgrade plain rice.
 If you use water, make sure you season with salt!

-Ingredients needed to make rice on the stove.
+Ingredients needed to make the perfect rice on the stovetop.

 • Rinsed rice: Use a long grain white rice here, and be sure to rinse it.
 That removes surface starch for fluffier grains!